 The consolidated entity reviews and tests the carrying value of assets when events or changes in circumstances suggest that the carrying amount may not be recoverable.
 Assets are grouped at the lowest level for which identifiable cash flows are largely independent of cash flows of other assets and liabilities.
 If there are indications that impairment may have occurred, estimates are prepared of expected future cash flows for each group of assets.
 Expected future cash flows used to determine the value in use of goodwill and tangible assets are inherently uncertain and could materially change over time.
-They are significantly affected by a number of factors including reserves and production estimates, together with economic factors such as spot and future coal prices, discount rates, foreign currency exchange rates, estimates of costs to produce reserves and future capital expenditure.
+They are significantly affected by a number of factors including reserves and production estimates, together with economic factors such as spot and future capital expenditure.
 The related carrying amounts are disclosed in note 19.

-Mineral Reserves and Resources
+Mineral reserves and resources